MikeGonzaBar/NowPlaying/UI/now-playing-ui/src/pages/games/README.md

 # Games Feature Documentation

-This folder contains the comprehensive gaming dashboard for the NowPlaying application, supporting multiple gaming platforms with platform-specific features and unified data display.
+This folder contains the comprehensive gaming dashboard for the NowPlaying application, supporting multiple gaming platforms with platform-specific features, unified data display, and **advanced search functionality**.

 ## Supported Platforms